healthschema/healthschema.github.io/_posts/2015-08-07-hello-schema-org.md

 But don't using healthcare data standards solve this problem?
 The current state of healthcare data standards **is** the problem!

-Healthcare data standards are "designed by committee" behind closed doors rather than by the patients or physicians on the front lines who actually use this information.
-Each health standards organization has different agendas, goals, and procedures they need to support, not least of which is to monetize the standard to assure organizational growth.
+Healthcare data standards are *designed by committee*  by "experts" behind closed doors rather than by the patients or physicians who actually need this information.

-The incentive is therefore to make the standard as large, complex, and difficult to understand as possible to maintain their market, maximize jobs for consultants.
-Health IT product vendors embrace this status quo because it gives them the top cover of an excuse: "We use HIT standards, therefore we are interoperable."
+Each health standards organization have different agendas, goals, and procedures they need to support, not least of which is to monetize the standard to assure organizational sustainability.
+Some of these organizations have been in sustainment mode for three decades - predating the existence of personal computers, let alone the Internet and its vastly distributed, dynamic information network.
+In short, these health standards organizations are persisting legacy approaches to data management.

-The sad truth is that each healthcare data standard is released on
+Health IT product vendors embrace this status quo because it gives them the top cover to keep their data in their proprietary silos.
+"We use HIT standard X, therefore we are interoperable."

-* different schedules  (weekly, monthly, quarterly, annually, or once a decade)
+The truth is that each healthcare data standards each has:
-* different and proprietary formats
+* different release schedules  (weekly, monthly, quarterly, annually, or once a decade)
-* different and proprietary licenses (none of them freely usable as creative commons)
+* different and proprietary formats (dating over 25 years old)
-* different models
+* different and proprietary licenses (none of them freely usable)
-* different licenses
+* different and proprietary models
 * different payment models
-* ambigous and conflicting defintions.
+* different, ambigous and conflicting defintions.

 And did I mention, different and incompatible schemes?